 Are robot lawn mowers expensive?

-They are admittedly expensive technology when considering the upfront cost compared to conventional mowers, however, when looking at the total cost of ownership for a robotic mower, they are not overpriced.
+They are admittedly expensive technology when considering the upfront cost compared to conventional mowers, however, when looking at the total cost of ownership for a robot lawn mowers, they are not overpriced.

 A decent robot mower for small lawns can be found with a price tag of around $1000.
 You can buy cheaper, but they may offer a lackluster performance when compared to models from top brands such as WORX or Husqvarna Automower.
 For large gardens of more than 1 acre, you’re looking at mowers exceeding $2000.

 However, in the long term, robotic lawnmowers can be of better value.
-If you consider a ride on mower can cost a minimum of $2000, require gas and a lot of maintenance, robotic lawn mowers could end up being cheaper.
+If you consider a ride-on mower that can cost a minimum of $2000, require gas, and a lot of maintenance, a robot lawn mower could end up being cheaper.

 You can read our other post if you are interested in knowing more about how much a robot lawn mower is.

 Are robot lawn mowers safe?

 The answer is yes-however, that it is best for youngsters to err on the side of caution and to avoid letting them play around or tamper with the robot.

 A parent’s worst nightmare is harm coming to their child, and too many stories involving kids and lawnmowers have been heard over the years.